hicked/Unity-VR-Fire-Simulation/Software/Notes.md

 -   `Movement types:`<br>`Instantaneous`: Goes through walls, instant. <br>`Kinematic`: Goes through walls, delayed.<br>`Velocity tracking`: Keeps rigid body, delayed.

 -   Use `Poke Interactor` specifically for buttons/sliders.

+-   `Alpha Clipping` is used when we want to make an object partially transparent.
+We set the texture/material to opaque, and then any pixel from the texture with an alpha smaller than the threshold provided will not be rendered.